patrickfav/bytes-java/README.md

         <version>{latest-version}</version>
     </dependency>

-_Note:_ There is a byte-code optimized version (powerd by [ProGuard](https://www.guardsquare.com/en/products/proguard)) which can be used with [classifier](https://maven.apache.org/pom.html#Maven_Coordinates) 'optimized'.
+_Note:_ There is a byte-code optimized version (powered by [ProGuard](https://www.guardsquare.com/en/products/proguard)) which can be used with [classifier](https://maven.apache.org/pom.html#Maven_Coordinates) 'optimized'.
 This may have issues so use at your own risk.

 Some simple examples: